dollarshaveclub/reframe.js/README.md

 ```
 <h2 id="noframe"><em>New:</em> Noframe.js</h2>

-Noframe.js makes the same ratio as Reframe.js using `css calc`.
+Noframe.js makes the same ratio as Reframe.js using [css calc](https://developer.mozilla.org/en-US/docs/Web/CSS/calc).

-Noframe.js's benefit is it doesn't wrap the element you'd like to be responsive.
-This is best when concerned about **not** re-rendering an element.
-Noframe.js, instead, does a calculation based on a parent element's `max-width`.
+Noframe.js's doesn't wrap the element you'd like to be responsive.
+It, instead, does a calculation based on its or a parent element's `max-width`.
+Here's a basic [codepen example](http://codepen.io/yowainwright/pen/19cd3f2fc3e00ce80e36285feae20b77).

 **Noframe.js Notes**
--   The reframed element requires a parent element with a `max width` to scale above the selected elements intial size - otherwise the reframed element will only scale below its initial size. 👍
+-   The reframed element requires a parent element with a `max width` to scale above the selected elements intial size otherwise the reframed element will only scale below its initial size. 👍

 ### Setup
 1. Add `dist/noframe.js`